watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/watson-discovery/README.md

 - `POST /v2/projects/{project_id}/query`: Query a project.

-That endpoint is described in detail at [in the Watson Discovery query API reference](https://cloud.ibm.com/apidocs/discovery-data?code=java#query).
+That endpoint is described in detail [in the Watson Discovery query API reference](https://cloud.ibm.com/apidocs/discovery-data?code=java#query).
 The OpenAPI spec in this starter kit is a simplified version of the full OpenAPI spec for Watson Discovery.
 You can also download the full spec for the entire service by going to [the Watson Discovery documentation](https://cloud.ibm.com/apidocs/discovery-data) and clicking on the menu in the upper right.
 The simplified version in this kit differs from that specification in a variety of ways, e.g.:

 1. The one in this kit includes only the POST/query endpoint, and the full one includes all the endpoints.
 2. The one in this kit complies with the [restricted subset of OpenAPI that is supported in Watson Assistant extensions](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-build-custom-extension#build-custom-extension-openapi-file).